 Checked out of Ruby’s Campground.
 We had a four hour drive to Moab ahead of us, so we stopped by Wanderlust Coffee one more time before heading out of the area to get some (people) fuel for the road.
 This time I tried their coffee (it was really good) and something called a “kolache” which is a Czechoslovakian thing that is popular in Texas.
 It was a soft bread stuffed with egg, cream cheese, bacon, and jalapeños.
 Super yummy!

 Two hours into our drive we made a pit stop at Capitol Reef National Park.
 After popping into the visitor center we drove a little ways down the road to check out the Gifford House.
-We had heard they sold yummy little pies so we planned to get some and have a picnic in the grassy lawn, but they were all sold out.
-(It was about 3:00pm when we got there.)
+We had heard they sold little pies there so we planned to get some and have a picnic in the grassy lawn, but they were all sold out (it was about 3:00pm).

-We noticed a group of deer sitting under a tree only about 50 feet from where people were sitting having picnics!
-They were so beautiful... it look like something out of a dream or a little bit of heaven on earth.
+We noticed a group of deer sitting under a tree only about 50 feet from where people were sitting having picnics.
+They were so beautiful! it look like something out of a dream… a little bit of heaven on earth.